farabi1038/Online_certification_Projects/Deep Reinforcement Learning Nano Degree/Continuous Control/readme.md

 # Summary
-In this report, the result from the navigation project is presdented usinfg a **DQN**.
+In this report, the result from the navigation project is presdented using a **DDPG**.

 ## Project's Description
 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.